trackit/aws-workflow-video-on-demand/.documentation/API.md

 A token needs to be generated and added in requests headers (`Authorization: $token`)

+Note: You will need to enable authentication in AWS Console: Cognito -> User Pool -> Your User Pool --> App Clients and click on `Show details` and click on `Enable username password auth for admin APIs for authentication (ALLOW_ADMIN_USER_PASSWORD_AUTH)` and Save app client changes.

 You can generate a token using AWS CLI tool:

 ````sh